About Me

 I graduated from Cornell University in 2010, where I majored in Cultural Anthropology and double-minored in East Asian Studies and American Indian Studies.

-While at Cornell, I interned at the Smithsonian National Museum of the American Indian (NMAI) and worked on Indivisible: African-Native American Lives in the Americas.
+While at Cornell, I interned at the Smithsonian National Museum of the American Indian (NMAI) in DC and worked on Indivisible: African-Native American Lives in the Americas.
 Working on that project was incredible and a privilege.
-I live my life as a Black cisgender woman (she/her/hers) with Native ancestry (Cherokee or Choctaw, most likely) but I’m not enrolled.
-Diving more intimately into my family’s genealogy is a long-term project and I haven’t found my ancestors’ names just yet.
+I am a Black cisgender woman (she/her) with Native ancestry (Cherokee or Choctaw, most likely) but I’m not enrolled.
+Diving more intimately into my family’s genealogy is a long-term project.
+I haven’t found any Native ancestors’ names just yet, though I talk to my Black, Indigenous and Scottish ancestors regularly.
+For almost twenty years, my work has centered on Black and Native peoples.
+For the last ten years, that work has focused on children’s literature & young peoples’ well-being.

 In 2010 I moved to South Korea to teach English on a Fulbright Scholarship.
 I taught in Daegu, South Korea (famous for apples and satoori) at three different elementary schools.
 In 2014, I came home and became a children’s bookseller at two indie bookstores in Cincinnati.
 I fell in love with children’s literature while learning how to sell books.

-I started working in libraries in 2017; public libraries (Cincinnati Hamilton County Public Library) and later academic libraries (University of Cincinnati) after I was laid off from the public library in 2020.
+I started working in libraries in 2017; public libraries (Cincinnati Hamilton County Public Library) and later academic libraries (University of Cincinnati) after I was furloughed then laid off from the public library in 2020.

 In June of 2020, I completed service on the 2020 Randolph Caldecott Awards Committee.
 We chose THE UNDEFEATED as our medal winner with three honors (BEAR CAME ALONG, GOING DOWN HOME WITH DADDY, DOUBLE BASS BLUES).
 Photos below.